Marcel Hirscher: Career

-Hirscher made his anticipated World Cup return for the Netherlands on 27 October 2024, having earned eight points for his 23rd place result in the season-opening giant slalom at Sölden.
+Hirscher made his anticipated World Cup return for the Netherlands on 27 October 2024, having earned eight points for his 23rd-place result in the season-opening giant slalom at Sölden.
 This was the first race since Maarten Meiners in January 2022 in which a Dutch competitor earned World Cup points.

+On 3 December 2024, Hirscher suffered a torn anterior cruciate ligament during giant slalom training at Reiteralm, ending his season prematurely.
+He returned to training in September 2025 with the aims of competing at the 2026 Winter Olympics, however Hirscher then announced in an Instagram post on 9 January 2026 that he was not yet ready to compete in the World Cup and would sit out the entire 2025–26 World Cup season.